emsesp/docs/docs/Troubleshooting.md

 ### Many Rx errors

 It is quite usual to see a few warnings in the log about incomplete telegrams.
-This could be due to interference on the line.
+This could be due to interference on the line, inadequate power or a wrong Tx Mode.
 The warnings are usually harmless as EMS-ESP will either wait for the next broadcast or keep trying to fetch the telegram.
-If you're seeing an Rx or Tx quality less than 80% then try:
+If you're seeing an Rx quality less than 80% then try:

+- a different Tx Mode, for example switch between EMS+ and EMS.
-- powering: try to power ems-esp by USB or service-jack.
-We've seen examples where a noisy or failing DC supply can cause RX Fail or incomplete telegrams and trying USB power (check how to switch to USB powering in the [wiki](https://bbqkees-electronics.nl/wiki/)) can help track this down.
+- powering the EMS-ESP by USB or service-jack.
+We've seen examples where a noisy or failing DC supply can cause RX Fail or incomplete telegrams and trying USB power (check how to switch to USB powering in the [BBQKees wiki](https://bbqkees-electronics.nl/wiki/)) can help track this down.
-- disruptions on the bus (emc, reflections, etc): try to connect ems-esp to another device on the bus.
+- removing disruptions on the bus line from emc, reflections, other units.
+Connect the EMS-ESP to another device on the bus.
 In general a previously unconnected bus-out on a devices like MM100 is better than a split connection on an already used connector.

 ### Bus is not connecting